pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 The systems in this chapterâ€”culture architecture, leadership development, performance management, and change managementâ€”work together to create an organization that is adaptive, high-performing, and aligned with The Enterprise vision.
 They integrate with the North Star Dashboard v3 and Financial Tracker to ensure every investment is measured, optimized, and justified.

 Remember: Organizational development is never "complete."
 It's a continuous process of improvement, adaptation, and growth.
-Review these systems quarterly, integrate insights from across the Legacy Codex, and ensure every process reinforces Dynasty sovereignty, scalability, and stewardship.
+Review these systems quarterly, integrate insights from across Legacy Codex, and ensure every process reinforces Dynasty sovereignty, scalability, and stewardship.

 The next volume (Volume VI: Family Governance & Succession) will detail how to structure family governance, manage family dynamics, and ensure multi-generational continuity of the Ohu Family Enterprise.